 I’m crass and blunt about them.

-I call my children bitches.
+I call my children out for being bitches.
+I apologize for my toddler’s bitchy behavior.
+(I don’t call them bitches to their faces, because it would hurt them but let’s be honest, they do earn that title sometimes.)
 My middle child is absolutely the sweetest little asshole in the world.
-I tell them when they’re being terrible.
+I do tell them when they’re being terrible.
 I tell my friends I have favorites (it changes depending on that kid’s mood.)
 I do not hide how I feel.

 Reason You’re Wrong: